If you or your traveling companion are over 50 and planning a trip, here are some strategies for making your journey safe and comfortable.

 Reserving a room at a hotel or bed-and-breakfast?
 When booking your room, let them know if you have specific needs, such as a walk-in or handicap-accessible shower or a ground floor room or elevator access to upper floors.

-If you (or your senior traveler) need frequent snacks or have medication that needs to be refrigerated, it might be worth it to pay extra for an in-room refrigerator—especially when you weight the cost of room service or the inconvenience of having to dress just for a quick trip to the dining room.
+If you (or your senior traveler) need frequent snacks or have medication that needs to be refrigerated, it might be worth it to pay extra for an in-room refrigerator—especially when you weigh the cost of room service or the inconvenience of having to dress just for a quick trip to the dining room.

 Lock your meds in your suitcase or request a room with a safe where you can store drugs that may have a high street value.
 Don’t carry them with you when you sightsee—if you are targeted by a thief, you’ll lose all of them.